CCA Official Rules & Regulations

 - The CCA and its officials reserve the right to deem any behavior inappropriate if it harms the integrity of the game or the reputation of the CCA.

-- Officials may award warnings to any players who display inappropriate behavior including but not limited to negative references towards the CCA, throwing bags in anger, cursing, fighting, inappropriate gestures and comments disparaging the CCA, its staff, sponsors, players, and fans.
+- Officials may award warnings to any players who display inappropriate behavior including but not limited to negative references towards the CCA, throwing bags in anger, cursing, fighting, inappropriate gestures and comments disparaging the CCA, its staff, sponsors, players, venues, and fans.